DigitalCommons/mykomap-monolith/docs/config.md

   - `text`: The value(s) of the itemProp are displayed as plain text.
   - `address`: Used in the case of the itemProp value being an address with comma separators (it must be formatted like this upstream).
 Each address section is displayed on a new line.
   - `hyperlink`: The value(s) of the itemProp are displayed as clickable hyperlinks.
 - `showBullets` (defaults to `false`): If an itemProp has multiple values, they are always displayed on multiple lines.
-If this is set option to true, bullet points will be shown before each value.
+If this option is set to true, bullet points will be shown before each value.
 - `singleColumnLimit` (number): If specified, a list will split into 2 columns if the number of values is more than this.
 - `showLabel` (defaults to `false`): If this is set to true, the label of the itemProp (taken from `titleUri` in the itemProp definition) is displayed as a heading above the value(s).
 - `hyperlinkBaseUri` (defaults to None): If `valueStyle` is `hyperlink`, this base URI is prepended to the itemProp value, to form the href.
-- `displayText` (defaults to None): If `valueStyle` is `hyperlink`, this sets the display text of the hyperlink.
+- `displayText` (defaults to None): If `valueStyle` is `hyperlink`, this sets the display text of the hyperlink, which will be the same for all dataset items.
-- `multiple` (defaults to false): If this is true, the value is an array.
+- `analyticOnClick` (defaults to `false`): If `valueStyle` is `hyperlink` and this option is set to true, an analytic event will be sent when a user clicks the link.
+The event name will be of the form `Item_<PropName>Click`.
+The event data will include the dataset item ID and the URL clicked.

 ```
 "popup": {